deanishe/alfred-workflow/docs/api/update.rst

 `GitHub releases <https://help.github.com/categories/85/articles>`_ are supported.

-Please see :ref:`qr-updates` in the :ref:`user-manual` for information on how to enable automatic updates.
+Please see :ref:`manual-updates` in the :ref:`user-manual` for information on how to enable automatic updates.

 API